 There have been several BHO lab explosions in the US, with Police describing the incidents as pretty much the same thing (and with the same results) as meth lab explosions.
 One incident was so violent that it blew the house partially off its foundations and caused a huge fire, according to Lieutenant Rick Ko of the Fresno Police Department in California.

 A second danger is the remaining butane residue in the smoked product, and if there are contaminants (i.e. pesticides, herbicides, fungi) on the plant material, these are also going to be concentrated in the extract produced.

 A study published in Addictive Behaviors in 2014 investigated whether dabbing is associated with more problems than regular cannabis smoking.
 They found none other than that it led to higher tolerance and withdrawal, suggesting regular dabbing may increase dependence.

 They did say, however, that users saw dabbing as being significantly more dangerous than other forms of cannabis use.
-Keep in mind, however, that this was a clinical study about use and presumably excluded data about those who killed themselves or blew their own faces off in dab lab mishaps.

 There are discussions on New Zealand-based websites like TripMe that show dabbing is happening here (and therefore so is BHO production), though its use does not appear widespread.
 A rare few speak with authority about its production and use.
 Some are obviously confusing it with normal cannabis oil spotting but most show interest and curiosity – though not all of such comments on discussion boards are approving.